ANKA MALATYNSKA – CINEMATOGRAPHER

 “Anka’s cinematography on the first season of Monsterland was nothing short of visual poetry”

-Named as one of the “10 Rising Stars of Cinematography 2019” in American Cinematographer Magazine, Anka Malatynska has just wrapped production on the highly anticipated new Hulu/Annapurna anthology series MONSTERLAND, while her most recent feature film BREAKING FAST is premiering at Cinequest in San Jose and Outfest Fusion in Los Angeles.
+September 22, 2020 — Named as one of the “10 Rising Stars of Cinematography 2019” in American Cinematographer Magazine, Anka Malatynska is back in the spotlight with the October 2 premiere of Hulu’s highly anticipated new anthology horror series MONSTERLAND.

 The look of Monsterland has been inspired by the brooding dreamlike photography of Todd Hido and Gregory Crewdson.
 Anka says, “Monsterland is one of those rare and pivotal opportunities to create true art and exercise my creativity within the television spectrum.
 The show is truly a cinematographer’s dream.”
 Anka’s stunning images tell heartbreaking stories in a breathless, poetic way – inviting what show runner Mary Laws calls “leaning into the monster… creating a world where terror and human darkness draw us in to be exposed through seamless cinematic story telling.”